“Commander,”Kristy said, “you have an incoming message from Admiral Belding.”

 “I’ll take it in the conference lounge,” Jaimie replied as she stood up to answer the call.
 As Jaimie entered the conference room, she pressed on button on a console.
 “Yes, Admiral, what can I do for you?”

 “I heard that you have taken Cadet Collins under your wing.“

-"News seems to be traveling a little slower then normal," Jaimie answered.
-"Patrick was part of a away mission and subsequently took shore leave.
-He basically felt that I was doing all right and wanted me to keep her under my wing."
+“News seems to be traveling a little slower than normal,” Jaimie answered.
+“Patrick was part of an away mission and subsequently took shore leave.
+He basically felt that I was doing all right and wanted me to keep her under my wing.”

 “You’re doing a good job so far, keep up the good work,” the Admiral replied.

 “I wouldn’t think that would call on me just to check up on a pet project.”

 “I’m also interested in hearing how Patrick has been doing.”